chc-comp/chc-comp.github.io/2018/rules.md

 __Benchmark scrambling.__ Benchmarks might be slightly scrambled before the competition, using a simple benchmark scrambler.
-The benchmark scrambler, if used, the scrambler will be made publicly available before the competition.
+The benchmark scrambler, if used, will be made publicly available before the competition.

 Naturally, solvers must not rely on previously determined identifying syntactic characteristics of competition benchmarks in testing